 – Thick sebaceous skin susceptible to hyper-pigmentation

 Not all Hispanic patients’ noses fit the above criteria.
 Many have Caucasian or Middle Eastern or Mediterranean features and noses.
-What has always surprised me is the failure of many Plastic Surgeons to step back and diagnose the problem at hand before offering a “Latino Rhinoplasty” solution.
+What has always surprised me is the failure of many Plastic Surgeons to step back and diagnose the problem at hand before offering a “Latinx Rhinoplasty” solution.

 The take home message here is that all patients regardless of their ethnicity need to undergo a thorough examination and facial analysis.
 Diagnosis is the most important step in the initial consultation process.
 No surgeon should ever simply categorize an ethnic patient and devise a plan purely based on the category.
 However, with experience, each Rhinoplasty Surgeon will learn and devise his/her own set of knowledge base to draw from.

-Proper pre-op planning in Latino patients does often involve the discussion for possible additional sources of cartilage.
+Proper pre-op planning in Latinx patients does often involve the discussion for possible additional sources of cartilage.
 Since many have weak tip cartilages, additional cartilage grafts at the tip are often necessary to achieve aesthetic tip definition.
 This counter intuitive idea of adding more cartilage to make the nose look smaller and more defined and refined needs to be fully explained to all Hispanic patients.
-Often the Septal Quadrangular cartilage is adequate for Latino rhinoplasty patients but discussions and planning for possible use of ear, rib, or frozen rib cartilage must be thoroughly carried out with each patient pre-op to avoid any intra-op surprises or shortcomings.
+Often the Septal Quadrangular cartilage is adequate for Latinx rhinoplasty patients but discussions and planning for possible use of ear, rib, or frozen rib cartilage must be thoroughly carried out with each patient pre-op to avoid any intra-op surprises or shortcomings.

 Not all Hispanic patients require an Open Rhinoplasty and not all can be successfully carried out with a Closed Rhinoplasty technique.
 Each patient’s nasal reshaping surgery must be individualized and planned out properly.